spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Creating an OpenStack Cloud Account

 A default cloud account is automatically created when the private cloud gateway is configured.
 This cloud account can be used to create tenant clusters.
-Other cloud accounts can be created for the different in addition to the default cloud account if desired.
+Additional cloud accounts may be created if desired within the same gateway.

 To create an OpenStack cloud account, proceed to project settings and select 'create cloud account' under OpenStack.
 Fill the following values to the cloud account creation wizard.